bcdev/beam-extapi/README.md

 ===========

 Design Considerations
 ---------------------

 Use JNI types in C-interface?
-    Yes, because BEAM API is Java and as such it is much less verbous and more concise to reuse JNI types, and is aloso less work
+    Yes, because BEAM API is Java and as such it is much less verbose and more concise to reuse JNI types, and is also less work
     No, because the C-API shall be independent of its implementation or origin

 Duplicate Java API (or parts) 1:1?  (e.g. any method in Java gets its C counterpart)
     Yes, because the Java API docs can be reused for C API.
     No, because a more concise C-API can be generated.
-And no, because changes in the Java API need to be reflected in the C API which will introduce a lot of work.
+And no, because changes in the Java API need to be reflected in the C API which will introduce a lot of work (but maybe we can generate code).

 Shall C API functions return string buffers that users have to release later?
     Yes, otherwise the signature of Java counterparts is will be different, because by-reference arguments passing is required then.